OpenDSA/OpenDSA/RST/en/Database/ERDComponents.rst

 **For Example,** Assume in a company database each employee's children should be recorded for ensurance.
 If only their names or their numbers needs to be saved

-we can treat it as an **attribute** of EMPLOYEE entity.
+we can treat child as an **attribute** of EMPLOYEE entity.
 But if for every child of an employee we want to record his name, age and sex, now it isn't just a simple or even multivalued attribute but it should

 be considered as a CHILD entity having attributes and related to EMPLOYEE entity.

-2- The decision to consider entity weak or strong, is dependant on if it has a unique identifier for its instances or it should depend on another strong entity for unique identification.
+2- The decision to consider an entity weak or strong, is dependant on if it has a unique identifier for its instances or it should depend on another strong entity for unique identification.

 **For Example,** In previous CHILD entity, we can find two child instances with exactly the same characteristics (Ali, 8 years, Boy) & another (Ali, 8 years, Boy) the only difference